arsing/iotedge-mqtt-rs/README.md

 - `azure-iot-mqtt`: An Azure IoT client library in Rust for devices, modules and edge modules.

+- `hyper-uds`: A Unix Domain Socket connector for `hyper`.
+Used by `azure-iot-mqtt`'s IoT Edge module client.

 See the READMEs inside the respective directories for more details.